Download our 18 event email templates and event email examples now to start using them right away.

 “[Event name] was filled with special speakers and exciting content, and we want next year to be even better.
 Don’t hold back.
 Tell us what worked, what didn’t, and what’s next.”

-After your introduction, include buttons that link to polls or a survey.
+After your introduction, include buttons in the event email template that link to polls or a survey.
 Encourage feedback on their favorite moments, and allow them to elaborate.

 Incorporate the best comments and feedback into your next event promotion.

 Why it works: Giving your attendees a voice shows you care about what they think and you want to improve.
 Frame your questions within the polls and surveys to be as genuine as possible to encourage the most honest and useful feedback.
-This is essential data collection for improvement.
+This event email template is key for you to collect data to improve in the future.

 Determining how to track how effective your event marketing efforts are?
 Consider these 12 Event Metrics to Measure your Success.